-This quick and easy Huevos Rancheros Skillet with Chorizo and Hominy is a lower carb way to enjoy the classic dish!
-Made with black beans, hominy and Mexican-style chorizo, this fast and filling skillet feeds a (very happy) crowd.JUMP TO RECIPE
+This quick and easy Huevos Rancheros Cast Iron Breakfast Skillet with Chorizo and Hominy is a lower-carb way to enjoy the classic Mexican inspired breakfast dish!
+Made with black beans, hominy and uncured pork chorizo sausage, this delicious and filling Mexican breakfast skillet recipe feeds a (very happy) crowd.JUMP TO RECIPE

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.